 The right to practice religion become a controversial topic in Indian politics during the controversial Shah Bano case of 1985.
-Article 44 of the constitution guarantees UCC to all citizens of the country.
+Article 44 of the constitution is a guideline to the Government to implement UCC for all citizens of the country.
+DPSP’s were the vision of the Founding Fathers of the Constitution of India to be implemented once we become economically and democratically strong.
 The biggest challenge is the implementation of the Uniform civil code with hampering the fundamental rights of a person to practice religious functions.

 India is a country with diverse cultures & traditions and all culture and religions have their own set of rules & laws to follow as a result which makes it difficult to manage.
 Whereas the third class of people says that the Uniform Civil Code is not a good practice and hence personal laws should prevail.

-The debate on UCC i.e. article 44 is mainly to replace individual personal customs and practices of marriage, divorce, adoption, and succession with a common code. the debate goes to violation of the fundamental right to practice religion given under Article 25 of the Constitution.
-Nowhere there is a dilemma where one needs to execute article 25 as a fundamental right or Article 44 as directive principles of state policy( DPSP).
+The debate on UCC i.e. Article 44 is mainly to replace individual personal customs and practices of marriage, divorce, adoption, and succession with a common code. the debate goes to violation of the fundamental right to practice religion given under Article 25 of the Constitution.
+Nowhere there is a dilemma where one needs to practice Article 25 as a fundamental right or Article 44 as Directive Principles of State Policy( DPSP).

 The debate Continues

-Many times, it is said that the Supreme Court could have decided on this matter in 2017 during the triple talaq judgment where the question was whether personal practices should prevail over the fundamental rights of a person including the right to life guaranteed under Article 21 and non-discrimination guaranteed under Article 14 and Article 15 of the Constitution.
+Many times, it is said that the Supreme Court could have decided on this matter in 2017 during the triple talaq judgment (Shayara Bano vs UOI case) where the question was whether personal practices should prevail over the fundamental rights of a person including the right to life guaranteed under Article 21 and equality before law and non-discrimination guaranteed under Article 14 and Article 15 of the Constitution.
 UCC will always remain a debatable issue in India because of the diversity of people and religions.
 Most probably, the implementation of Article 44 will be a direct step like Article 377, Article 370, and the Citizenship Amendment Act (CAA).

-Article 25 states freedom of faith and freedom of trade, religious practice, and propagation.
-The UCC can not, however, be forcibly enforced on the citizens because it would then be obviously a breach of Article 25 of the Indian Constitution.
+Article 25-28 states freedom of faith, religious practice, holding religious meetings, administrating and building religious institution and propagation of religion.
+The UCC can’t, however, be forcibly enforced on the citizens because it would then be obviously a breach of Article 25 of the Indian Constitution.
 UCC and Moral/personal Rules have to coexist.
 Likewise, UCC is nothing but integrating new and progressive elements into all current personal rules which shouldn’t be ignored.

 Do you think the Government has not been doing enough for the poor?
 Here is a list of Poverty alleviation programs in India- God of Small Thing